grafana/loki/docs/README.md

 - While you can view the documentation in GitHub, GitHub does not render the images or links correctly and cannot render the Hugo specific shortcodes.
 To read the Loki documentation, see the [Documentation Site](https://grafana.com/docs/loki/latest/).
 - If you have a trivial fix or improvement, go ahead and create a pull request.
 - If you plan to do something more involved, for example creating a new topic, discuss your ideas on the relevant GitHub issue.
+- Pull requests are merged to main, and published to [Upcoming release](https://grafana.com/docs/loki/next/).
+If your change needs to be published to the  [Latest release](https://grafana.com/docs/loki/latest/) before the next Loki release (that is, it needs to be published immediately), add the appropriate backport label to your PR.

 ## Contributing